richardhuskey/asteroid_impact/README.md

 <h2>Parallel Port Trigger</h2>

 This allows the operator to specify a parallel port connection and values to look for each frame to advance to the next step like how a byte over serial or a keypress can be configured now.
 The serial port will be checked each frame, and if the incoming value seen matches the configured value, and didn't on the previous frame, the counter will be increased.
 This means that incoming pulses need to be at least 2-frames wide, preferably 50milliseconds or so.

+<h2>Multiple Targets and New Scoring Option</h2>

+It is not possible to configure the game so that it allows crystals to be worth varying amounts of points depending on their color or on which crystals were collected previously.
+Rather than there simply being one type of crystal, a researcher can implement up to five types.

+<h2>Modify Perceptual Load</h2>

+The perceptual load of the game environment can be changed through the reduction of foreground opacity.
+These manipulations allow for the independent manipulation of cognitive load (e.g., a 1-back rule maintenance task) and perceptual load.

+<h2>Randomization Feature</h2>

+It is now possible to randomize experimental blocks within a .json object.

 <h1>!
 Known Issues</h1>